rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

         weight: 20       <-- based on the percentage we give
     </code></pre></div>

-    PetBattle UI helm chart already has this capability.
+    PetBattle UI Helm chart already has this capability.
 We just need to enable it through `values`.
 But before that, we need to install a helper tool.

 ### A/B and Analytics